Blog Post

 2. Cash-On-Cash Return

-Cash-on-cash return or CoC is common when you relied on a loan or mortgage to purchase the rental property.
+Cash-on-cash return or CoC is common when you relied on a loan or mortgage payments to purchase the rental property or investment.

 You will find the formula of CoC below: